-- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at public offices, notaries, health centres and hospitals, driving licence offices, police stations, and other places you’re thinking about right now.
+- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at public offices, notaries, driving licence offices, police stations, and other places you’re thinking about right now.

 - You have taken bilingual teenagers, or even your underage children, to any (or all) of the places above.

 - You go on your own thinking that they understand what you say because they reply in broken English.

 - You are overloaded and confused with lots of contradictory information from forums, cloned Websites, and comments from what neighbours and friends have to say about driving in Spain.

 - You’re looking for a real professional expert who gives you peace of mind and solves the problems I mentioned.